Core Concepts of Rotation and Term-Limit Design

 Durability describes the capacity of an eligibility architecture to persist across successive election cycles without weakening, circumvention, discretionary suspension, structural reinterpretation, or institutional replacement.

-A durable eligibility rule maintains stable operation across time because its governing text anchors the rule within a constitutional or charter-level authority structure that lies outside the ordinary discretion of the institutions subject to the rule.
-Durability therefore depends both on the location of the rule and on the clarity and mechanical character of its design.
+A durable eligibility architecture maintains stable operation across time because its governing text anchors the rule within a constitutional or charter-level authority structure that lies outside the ordinary discretion of the institutions subject to the rule.
+Durability therefore depends on both the location of the rule and the mechanical clarity of its design.

 Durability functions as a structural precondition for rotation.
 Rotation requires that authorization to hold office be exhausted along the duration vector.
-Durability ensures that this exhaustion mechanism remains intact across successive electoral cycles rather than being diluted through institutional adaptation, administrative discretion, or interpretive ambiguity.
+Durability ensures that this exhaustion mechanism remains intact across successive election cycles rather than being weakened through reinterpretation, institutional revision, administrative discretion, or legal invalidation.

-Within the Rotation Research Framework, durability is evaluated as a property of eligibility design rather than as a prediction about political behavior.
+Within the Rotation Research Framework, durability is evaluated as a structural property of eligibility architecture rather than as a prediction about political behavior.

 Structural Properties of Durable Eligibility Architecture

-Eligibility rules exhibit durability when their governing texts are designed to operate mechanically across time and remain resistant to reinterpretation, institutional modification, or legal invalidation.
-Durable eligibility architectures commonly exhibit several structural properties.
+Durable eligibility architectures exhibit structural properties that enable rules to operate mechanically across time and remain resistant to reinterpretation, institutional modification, or legal invalidation.

 Constitutional or charter anchoring.